Fort McCoy ArtiFACT: Crotal bell

 |0

-This work, Fort McCoy ArtiFACT: Crotal bell, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Crotal bell, by Aimee Malone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT